kmeaton/RNASeq_Workshop/README.md

 This should copy the output files from your FastQC run to your Desktop on your local computer.
 Click on the files that you just copied, open them up, and see what the sequencing data looks like.
 Is it high quality?
 How can you tell?

+#### Removing adapters and low-quality sequences

+Now that we know what our raw reads look like, we should trim the sequencing adapters and remove any low-quality reads.
+We can do this using the program Trimmomatic.
+Trimmomatic is highly customizable, and requires several parameters

 ## Day 2: Generating read counts and testing for differential gene expression